Facilitation and Passenger Data

 IATA has an aggressive agenda for improving the methods of dealing with Passenger Data, aiming to harmonize systems, set forward-looking standards, and educate countries on the existence of international standards.

-the years, passenger data has become a central part of the Facilitation puzzle, as more and more governments require that airlines transmit API or PNR data, too often in non-standard and inefficient ways.
+the years, passenger data has become a central part of the Facilitation puzzle, as more and more governments require that airlines transmit Advance Passenger Information (API) or Passenger Name Records (PNR) data, too often in non-standard and inefficient ways.

 IATA has developed an API-PNR Toolkit in partnership with ICAO and the World Customs Organization (WCO).
 The Toolkit consists of a suite of introductory presentations, videos, checklists and libraries to help all stakeholders make sense of the global framework for transmitting passenger data.